fntechgit/fnEvent/src/pages/custom-pages/faq.md

 A. You can access your order from the Order Confirmation email you received at the address you provided during the registration process.

 * If you don’t remember receiving your Order Confirmation email, please check your Junk folder for an email from registration@opencompute.org
-* Alternatively, you can find your ticket in the “My Orders/Tickets” page located in the top nav bar after you log in to 2022ocpglobal.fnvirtual.app.
+* Alternatively, you can find your ticket in the “My Orders/Tickets” page located in the top nav bar after you log in to <a href="https://2022ocpglobal.fnvirtual.app" target="_blank">2022ocpglobal.fnvirtual.app</a>.
 You will be asked to log in using your FNid, social authorization, or a one-time-use code can be emailed to you.
 Please be sure to use this email address.
 * For additional FNregistration support, please email [registration@opencompute.org](Mailto:registration@opencompute.org)

   <br><br>